 Nepean Bay Conservation Park is a 35 hectare park constituted in 1974 consisting of coastal woodland vegetation, and is a part of the Cygnet Estuary Wetland of National Significance.
 The waters of Nepean Bay are protected as part of the Encounter Marine Park.
+Private conservation lands abut the park, creating a significant complex of protected areas across a variety of tenures.

 Despite being a relatively small park, Nepean Bay Conservation Park protects a range of important natural assets, including drooping sheoak feeding habitat for glossy black-cockatoos.
-Twenty-five threatened fauna species have been recorded in the park, including a host of seabird and woodland bird species, such as the nationally endangered beautiful firetail (Stagonopleura bella samueli) and KI southern emu-wren.
-The beach area adjacent the park is popular with beach wading birds, in particular the rare pied oystercatcher (Haematopus longirostris).
+Twenty-five threatened animal species have been recorded in the park, including a host of seabird and woodland bird species, such as the nationally endangered beautiful firetail (Stagonopleura bella samueli) and KI southern emu-wren.
+The beach area adjacent the park forms important breeding habitat for beach wading birds, in particular the nationally vulnerable hooded plover and the state-listed rare pied oystercatcher (Haematopus longirostris).